James Outman Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks fifth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.50 team ERA that ranks first across all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.56).

-- Astros pitchers combine to allow the ninth-fewest home runs in baseball (79 total, one per game).
+- Astros pitchers combine to rank 12th in baseball in home runs surrendered (82 total, 1.1 per game).

-- Blanco gets the start for the Astros, his fourth of the season.
-He is 1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched.
+- Brown makes the start for the Astros, his 15th of the season.
+He is 6-4 with a 3.89 ERA and 90 strikeouts in 81 2/3 innings pitched.

-- The righty last appeared on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing five earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the New York Mets, when the right-hander tossed 5 2/3 innings, surrendering six earned runs while giving up seven hits.

-- The 29-year-old has a 4.66 ERA and 9.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.